SumedhArani/Generating-SSA-form/README.md

 <code>make -f make1.mk</code>

 This will open a visual representation for the control flow graph thats being generated.
+After this window is closed a new window opens showing digrammatic representation of a DOM tree.

 The maingenir.c file creates a random 3 address code as data for us to work on which is outputted to a text file being taken as an input to our Python program.